reokdev/quizup-aws/README.md

 ## Data Source

-The quiz questions (`quizData`) are sourced from [insert source here, e.g., "official AWS documentation", "a curated list by certified professionals", etc.].
+The quiz questions (`quizData`) are sourced from official AWS Documentation.
 These questions are designed to mimic the style and content of the actual AWS Certified Cloud Practitioner exam.

 ## CI/CD with AWS Amplify